 - All Users: Requires second authentication factor for all users.
 Users will be prompted to set up an authentication factor when they try to log in to OneLogin.

 Set OTP required at to At every login.

 The Unknown browsers option is not recommended when using Adaptive Authentication, which already recognizes unknown browsers and includes them in its risk calculations.

-Under Adaptive MFA, select Enable and select the Risk level you are willing to accept:
+Under Smart MFA, select Enable and select the Risk level you are willing to accept:

 See "Assigning MFA security policies to Groups" and "Assigning MFA security policies to individual users" in Adding Multi-Factor Authentication.